alexandrglm/openwrt_NSS_Bypass_tool/README.md

 # 🤝 Contributing & PR to OpenWrt

-This tool is not yet ready for an official OpenWrt package.
+~~This tool is not yet ready for an official OpenWrt package.~~ ~~## Reason~~

-## Reason

-NSS-Switch is only useful for users running a non-official OpenWrt fork with NSS support (typically developed maintained by @AgustinLorenzo, [here](https://github.com/AgustinLorenzo/openwrt)).
-Mainline OpenWrt does not include NSS drivers.
+~~NSS-Switch is only useful for users running a non-official OpenWrt fork with NSS support (typically developed maintained by @AgustinLorenzo, [here](https://github.com/AgustinLorenzo/openwrt)).
+Mainline OpenWrt does not include NSS drivers.~~
+- [2025-05-23]
+Submitted for review and inclusion into official OpenWrt repositories, as it is compatible with any platform with SFE (Software Flow Offloading) in use and/or QualcommAX platforms with NSS.

 ## If you want to help